Mat-tom/PD_live_panoramix_ambisonics/README.md

 Now open Panoramix and load the file "PD_Panoramix_0.3.txt" into Panoramix.
 The sound should already be set with Ambisonics encoding (5th order) and binaural decoding.

-For any other information please email me at matteotomasetti@libero.it
+For any other information or bug please email me at matteotomasetti@libero.it

 **Contributors**